2023 Prague shootings

-On 21 December 2023, 14 people were killed and 22 injured in a mass shooting at the main Faculty of Arts building of Charles University in central Prague, Czech Republic.
-Another three people were injured when the perpetrator opened fire toward the streets from the faculty's fourth-floor rooftop terrace.
-After receiving gunfire from Detective First Seargeant Jiří P., which missed him closely, the perpetrator, 24-year-old postgraduate student David Kozák, committed suicide by shooting himself.
+On 21 December 2023, a mass shooting occurred at Charles University's Faculty of Arts main building in central Prague, Czech Republic.
+A lone gunman, 24-year-old postgraduate student David Kozák, killed 13 people and injured 25 others before committing suicide after exchanging gunfire with police; an additional victim died indirectly from falling to her death while trying to escape the perpetrator.

-At the time of the shooting, the perpetrator was one in a pool of about 4,000 suspects in a double murder case that took place six days earlier, 25 km away, when a father and his infant daughter were murdered in Klánovice.
-The lead investigator confirmed that the police had not yet reviewed the perpetrator's potential as a suspect in the earlier killings when the Prague shootings took place.
-Evidence from the shootings linked the two incidents.
-The shooter's father was also found shot dead at his home in Hostouň.
+At the time of the shooting, Kozák was one in a pool of about 4,000 suspects in a double murder that took place six days earlier, 25 km away, when a man and his infant daughter were murdered in the Klánovice Forest.
+Evidence from the previous shootings linked the two incidents.
+Kozák's father was also found dead at his home in Hostouň, having been murdered hours before the Charles University shooting.

-The attack was the deadliest mass murder in the Czech Republic since its independence in 1993, surpassing the 2020 Bohumín arson attack.
+The Charles University shooting was the deadliest mass murder in the Czech Republic since its independence in 1993, surpassing the 2020 Bohumín arson attack.

 Events

-Klánovice Forest murders
+Klánovice Forest murders and initial investigation

-On 15 December 2023, a 32-year-old father and his two-month-old daughter in a stroller were shot dead in Klánovice Forest on the eastern outskirts of Prague, approximately 25 km away from where the later attack would take place at Charles University.
-Later investigation revealed that the perpetrator had only visited the Klánovice Forest once before committing the murders.
-On the day of the Charles University shooting, the perpetrator had written a suicide note on his computer detailing the Klánovice murders; he had also hidden the murder weapon in the family garden.
-According to the letter, he used public transport on the day of the murders and switched off his phone while changing transport on the other side of Prague.
-The perpetrator carried a brown beige backpack and was armed with two handguns—a Glock 45 and a Beretta 71.
+On 15 December 2023, a 32-year-old father and his two-month-old daughter in a stroller were shot dead in the Klánovice Forest on the eastern outskirts of Prague, approximately 25 km away from Charles University.
+Later investigation revealed that the perpetrator, David Kozák, had only visited the Klánovice Forest once before committing the murders.
+On the day of the Charles University shooting, he had written a suicide note on his computer detailing the Klánovice murders; he had also hidden the murder weapon in the family garden.
+According to the letter, Kozák used public transport on the day of the murders and switched off his phone while changing transport on the other side of Prague.
+He carried a brown beige backpack and was armed with two handguns—a Glock 45 and a Beretta 71.

-Upon entering the forest, the perpetrator initially wanted to shoot a woman with two children whom he saw at a playground along the main forest path, but then he noticed a man with a stroller heading towards a side path and decided that he was an easier target.
-The perpetrator followed him closely for a while before shooting the man multiple times using the Glock 45 pistol, which was equipped with a silencer.
-He then murdered the baby with two more rounds before fleeing the scene.
+Upon entering the forest, Kozák initially wanted to shoot a woman with two children whom he saw at a playground along the main forest path, but then he noticed a man with a stroller heading towards a side path and decided that he was an easier target.
+Kozák followed him closely for a while before shooting the man multiple times using the Glock 45 pistol, which was equipped with a silencer.
+He then fired two rounds into the stroller, killing the man's infant daughter, before fleeing the scene.

-The perpetrator fled on foot towards Úvaly, leaving the forest first by bus, and then switching to a train once he reached Klánovice railway station.
-At some point during his escape, he passed by a couple with a stroller and considered shooting them as well, but decided not to after hearing sirens in the distance.
+Kozák fled on foot towards Úvaly, took a bus to Klánovice railway station, and left the area by train sometime between 16:00 and 16:45 CET.
+At some point during his escape, he passed by a couple with a stroller and considered shooting them as well but decided not to after hearing sirens in the distance.